ABC Has Finally Cast a Black Bachelorette, Is Extremely Proud of Itself

 More than 30 missed opportunities.
 Fleiss’s smugness in spite of those, and ABC’s more generally, was precisely what UnREAL was satirizing, with varying degrees of success, in its “black Suitor” plot line.
 The Bachelor franchise is regressive in many ways, from its marriage-plot-centrism to its vaguely Darwinian premises to its cheerful sidestepping of its cast members’ jobs and lives and intellects.
 (The Bachelor once identified a woman contestant as a “Chicken Enthusiast” and two others as, simply, “Twin.”)
 The show’s track record with race, however, has been the most cringe-worthy element within a show that offers many reasons to cringe.
 The Bachelor, vaguely aware of its obligations to reflect the world beyond its borders, has long paid lip service to an extremely superficial notion of diversity; it has also long established that the contestants who make it to the hometown dates and the Fantasy Suites and the golden-houred, Neil Lane-assisted proposals of marriage—the contestants who, in The Bachelor’s moral universe, are Here for the Right Reasons and, thus, Deserving of Love—will be monochromatic.

 During Ben’s season of The Bachelor, the show’s 20th, many fans were hoping that Jubilee Sharpe, who stood out from her fellow contestants not just because she was a war veteran, but also because she was funny and awkward and authentic within a show that doesn’t always prize those things, would become the first Bachelorette of color.
 It was not to be, for the reasons that all things, within Fleiss’s franchise, will or will not be: The producers decided against her.
-They chose, instead, JoJo Fletcher, who was gorgeous and smart and, yet again, white.
+They chose, instead, JoJo Fletcher.

 WATCH: @TheRachLindsay in studio after becoming the first African-American 'Bachelorette:' https://t.co/FjxO19SzFH #TheBachelorette pic.twitter.com/N5M3OZINoY— Good Morning America (@GMA) February 14, 2017